 The First Method, the Second Method, and the Status of Women

-From all this, we can see the value in paying attention when we study the Bible.
+From all this, we can see the value of using the first method, working hard when we study the Bible.
 Certainly the Bible is relevant to our modern issues, but are we truly intent on getting the ancient meaning out?
-Are we so intent on addressing a modern issue that we are inserting it into the text and defeating our own purpose?
-If the writer does not seem to be concerned about our issue, shouldn’t we do research to find out why not?
+Are we so busy talking that we can’t listen?
+Are we so intent on solving a problem that we can’t detect that the solution is already there?

-The NRSV shows us some very mild cases of shoot-yourself-in-the-foot accidental Marcionism, but it teaches us an even more valuable lesson—how paying more attention to modern needs than to the ancient text’s actual meaning can backfire very badly.
+The NRSV shows us some mild cases of shoot-yourself-in-the-foot accidental Marcionism, but it teaches us an even more valuable lesson—how paying more attention to modern needs than to the ancient text’s actual meaning can backfire very badly, making things worse, not better.